openvinotoolkit/openvino/docs/Documentation/deployment_guide_introduction.md

 @sphinxdirective
 .. panels::

-    `Deploy Locally <openvino_deployment_guide>`_
+    :doc:`Deploy via OpenVINO Runtime <openvino_deployment_guide>`
     ^^^^^^^^^^^^^^

-    Local deployment uses OpenVINO Runtime installed on the device.
+    Local deployment uses OpenVINO Runtime that is called from, and linked to, the application directly.
     It utilizes resources available to the system and provides the quickest way of launching inference.
     ---

-    `Deploy by Model Serving <ovms_what_is_openvino_model_server>`_
+    :doc:`Deploy via Model Server <ovms_what_is_openvino_model_server>`
     ^^^^^^^^^^^^^^

-    Deployment via OpenVINO Model Server allows the device to connect to the server set up remotely.
-This way inference uses external resources instead of the ones provided by the device itself.
+    Deployment via OpenVINO Model Server allows the application to connect to the inference server set up remotely.
+    This way inference can use external resources instead of those available to the application itself.

 @endsphinxdirective